 - Employ graffiti resistant materials or coatings on a chronically hit wall.

-Any graffiti on council owned property will be removed by the Council.
-To help us combat graffiti and prosecute those responsible, please report it to us using the Graffiti Report Form or by using the contact details at the bottom of this page.
+Any graffiti on council owned property will be removed by us.
+To help us combat graffiti and prosecute those responsible, please report it to.

 - We remove graffiti from public areas including Public Highway Land and Parks.

 - We remove racist or obscene graffiti on council owned land within 90 minutes if it being reported to Dudley Council Plus.